-- political systems of particular countries
+- Political systems of particular countries

-- comparative politics
+- Comparative politics

-- international relations
+- International relations

-- normative political theory
+- Normative political theory

-- research methods and the theory of science.
+- Research methods and the theory of science.

-One major area of politics covers the study of political institutions and processes - governments, parliaments, elections, political parties, civil services, armies, pressure groups.
+One major area of Politics covers the study of political institutions and processes - governments, parliaments, elections, political parties, civil services, armies, pressure groups.
 It examines how they operate in different countries of the world, and makes comparisons across political systems.
 Building on descriptions of this kind, we can go on at a later stage to generalise about such issues as how political parties are managed and how voters typically cast their ballots.

 The second major area is political philosophy.
 Here, fundamental questions are raised about politics and political ideas, for instance: What are the characteristics of a good political leader?
-Is democracy a good form of government?
-How much power should governments have?
 What conception of freedom should be embodied in political life?
 What is the relationship between the state and society?
 These questions are studied largely through the works of historical and contemporary thinkers.

-More information on the Politics Department and the courses it offers is available on the UCD web-server at www.ucd.ie/~politics/.
+More information on the Politics Department and the courses it offers is available on the UCD web-server at www.ucd.ie/politics/.

-FIRST YEAR (POL 1000)
+First Year (POL 1000)

-The object of the first year programme is to introduce students to the main features of politics, and especially of democratic government, in their practical and theoretical aspects.
+The object of the First Year programme is to introduce students to the main features of politics, and especially of democratic government, in their practical and theoretical aspects.
 Students are required to take the following courses:

-POL 1001 Introduction to the Irish Political System (24 lectures) POL 1002 Political Theory: Models of Democracy (24 lectures) POL 1004 Government and Politics of the USA (12 lectures) POL 1005 Introduction to Comparative Government (12 lectures) POL 1006 Introduction to the European Union (12 lectures) POL 1007 Tutorials POL 1008 Introduction to World Politics (12 lectures)
+POL 1001 Introduction to the Irish Political System (24 lectures) POL 1002 Political Theory: Models of Democracy (24 lectures) POL 1004 Government and Politics of the USA (12 lectures) POL 1005 Introduction to Comparative Government (12 lectures) POL 1006 Introduction to the European Union (12 lectures) POL 1007 Tutorials POL 1008 Introduction to International Politics (12 lectures)

 In practice, this means that students attend four lectures and one tutorial per week for two semesters.
 Tutorials meet in groups of about ten students.
-Assessment is mainly by written examination papers at the end of the second semester.
+Assessment is mainly by written examination papers at the end of the Second Semester.
 Certain percentages of marks are allocated to tutorial attendance, class participation and essay-writing.

-SECOND YEAR (POL 2000)
+Second Year (POL 2000)

-The academic objective of the second year programme is to develop students' basic understanding of political concepts in the areas of political theory, comparative politics and international relations, to introduce them to the rudiments of research methodology within the discipline (including an introduction to computer-based data analysis techniques), and to develop their knowledge in some of the major sub-fields.
+The academic objective of the Second Year programme is to develop students' basic understanding of political concepts in the areas of Political Theory, Comparative Politics and International Relations, to introduce them to the rudiments of research methodology within the discipline (including an introduction to computer-based data analysis techniques), and to develop their knowledge in some of the major sub-fields.
 Students take four compulsory courses:

-POL 2001 Civic Republican and Contractarian Political Th ought (2 units) (semester 1) POL 2002 Comparative Politics (2 units) (semester 1) POL 2003 Research Methods (2 units) (semesters 1 and 2) POL 2019 Instruments and Issues in World Politics (1 unit) (semester 2)
+POL 2001 Civic Republican and Contractarian Political Thought (2 units) Semester 1 POL 2002 Comparative Politics (2 units) Semester 1 POL 2004 Introduction to International Relations (1 unit) Semester 2 POL 2026 Issues in Political Research (2 units) Semester 1

 Students are required to take three optional courses selected from the following seven.
 Each has a value of one unit.
-The list may vary from year to year but the following seven courses were on offer in 2001/2002:
+The list may vary from year to year but the following seven courses were on offer in 2003/2004: